Brian McBride: International career

 McBride was a significant player for the United States national team, earning 96 caps and scoring 30 goals in his senior international career.
-He made his national team debut in 1993, though he was not a member of the squad for the 1994 FIFA World Cup.
+He made his national team debut in 1993, though he was not a member of the squad for the 1994 FIFA World Cup on home soil.
 He is the first-ever spokesperson for the Central Ohio Diabetes Association and donated $100 to the association for every goal and assist he tallied for the U.S. National Team.

 He was part of the U.S. team that played at the 1998, 2002, and 2006 FIFA World Cups.
 He scored at the 1998 and 2002 tournaments and in doing so, became the first American player to score at two World Cups.
 (Fellow Landon Donovan and Clint Dempsey have since equaled this feat, the latter surpassing them with three.)
 He was the only American player that scored in the 1998 tournament, which was in a 2–1 defeat to Iran.
 Overall McBride is fourth behind Bert Patenaude, Dempsey and Donovan for the most World Cup goals for an American with three.

 On May 2, 2006, McBride was named to the U.S. roster for his third consecutive World Cup.
 At the 2006 World Cup, McBride was severely bloodied in a group stage match against Italy after being elbowed in the face by Daniele De Rossi.
 He needed three stitches.
 As punishment, De Rossi was banned for four matches and fined CHF 10,000.
 Following the end of the tournament, McBride announced his retirement from international duty on July 26, 2006.

 In 2008 McBride briefly came out of international retirement after being named as one of the three overage players on the U.S. team for the 2008 Beijing Olympics and served as captain as the team finished in third place in the group stage for their group.